-A key aim of any PR campaign is having the public consider you a leading authority for your sector of work – be it in business, technology, fashion, sport or politics to name just a few.
+A key aim of any corporate or personal PR campaign is having the public consider you a leading authority for your sector of work – be it in business, technology, fashion, sport or politics to name just a few.

 This ideal can be achieved through a number of components that compliment and support each other over a sustained period of time, capable of not just informing your audience, but changing attitudes in the process.

 It is a building process and doesn’t happen overnight, so here we look at the most important methods required to become a well-respected media commentator for your industry.

 Decide who you want to be and how you want to be perceived in the media.
 What do you believe in and how do you want to influence public opinion?
 Successful PR strategies have an established brand at their core, be it the company brand or that of the entrepreneur/spokesperson behind it.
 It’s vital to establish this identity early on so that all messaging referenced throughout the campaign supports this image.

 If you are active on social media, your personal brand can start here, especially on Twitter and LinkedIn, the two most influential channels for content.
 This step is all about laying a foundation for the activity still to come, so think about it carefully but let it take over your time.

 This is something we have done to great success for many clients, including Ian Baxter, owner and chairman of Baxter Freight, who we have positioned as a self-made SME champion commenting on a range of topical issues, from Russell Brand to the Migrant Crisis.

 Once you have established your brand, start creating informed content on topics that interest you and are relevant in your industry.
 These pieces can range from ‘top tips’ pieces to blogs and by-line articles, with the aim of securing coverage in the relevant national and trade press to demonstrate your proficiency while providing potential customers with valuable advice.